 The effect of exchange rate changes on cash and cash equivalents held in a foreign currency is shown in cash flow statement in order to reconcile opening and closing balances of cash and cash equivalents.
 It is however excluded from any of the three major activities and presented as a reconciling item at the end of the cash flow statement (IAS 7.28).

 Investing and financing transactions that do not have a direct impact on current cash flows are excluded from the statement of cash flows.
 However, they need to be disclosed elsewhere in the financial statements (IAS 7.43-44).
 Examples of such transactions are acquisitions of assets by assuming liabilities or through leases, or simply by exchanging assets for other assets.

 Non-cash transactions are included in cash flow statement under operating activities in indirect method as adjustments to profit or loss.

 Paragraphs IAS 7.44A-E require a reconciliation between the opening and closing balances in the statement of financial position for liabilities arising from financing activities.
 This requirement applies also to changes in financial assets (such as hedging derivatives) if cash flows from those financial assets were, or future cash flows will be, included in cash flows from financing activities.
 This reconciliation should include both cash and non-cash changes, such as accrued interest, changes in foreign exchange rates or changes in fair values.

-Paragraphs IAS 7.50-51 prescribe voluntary disclosures relating to undrawn borrowing facilities, cash flows of each reportable segment or distinguishing cash flows representing increases in operating capacity from those required to maintain operating capacity.
-The last disclosure is rarely made in practice, especially because IAS 7 gives no further information how to make such a distinction.
+Paragraphs IAS 7.50-51 suggest voluntary disclosures relating to undrawn borrowing facilities, cash flows of each reportable segment or distinguishing cash flows representing increases in operating capacity from those required to maintain operating capacity.
+The last disclosure mentioned is rarely made in practice, especially because IAS 7 gives no further information on how to make such a distinction.